ermahechap/PubMed-Sum/README.md

 # PubMed-Sum
-Pubmed articles summarization project for NLP course.
+Pubmed articles summarization project for the 2020 NLP graduate course from the National University of Colombia.
 > By: Edwin Mahecha & Jimmmy Pulido

 ## Notebooks